OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 <a name="introduction"></a>

-This document is a design guide for creating an Accelerator Functional Unit (<span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span>) using Open FPGA Stack (<span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span>) for Stratix 10®.
-The <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> concept consists of separating the FPGA design development process into two parts, the <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> and <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span>, as shown in the diagram below:
+This document is a design guide for creating an Accelerator Functional Unit (AFU) using Open FPGA Stack (OFS) for Intel® Stratix 10® FPGA.
+The AFU concept consists of separating the FPGA design development process into two parts, the FIM and AFU, as shown in the diagram below:

 ![](./images/FIM_top_intro.png)
 </br></br>

 This diagram shows the FPGA board interface development separation from the internal FPGA workload creation.
-This separation starts with the FPGA Interface Manager (<span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span>), which consists of the external interfaces and board management functions.
-The <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> is the base system layer typically provided by board vendors.
-The <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> interface is specific to a particular physical platform.
-The <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> uses the external interfaces with user-defined logic to perform a specific application.
-Separating the lengthy and complicated process of developing and integrating external interfaces for an FPGA into a board allows the <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> developer to focus on their workload needs.
-Intel® <span title='Open FPGA Stack,A modular collection of hardware platform components, open source software, and broad ecosystem support that provides a standard and scalable model for AFU and software developers to optimize and reuse their designs.'>**OFS** </span> for Stratix 10® provides the following tools for rapid <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> development:
+This separation starts with the FPGA Interface Manager (FIM), which consists of the external interfaces and board management functions.
+The FIM is the base system layer typically provided by board vendors.
+The FIM interface is specific to a particular physical platform.
+The AFU uses the external interfaces with user-defined logic to perform a specific application.
+Separating the lengthy and complicated process of developing and integrating external interfaces for an FPGA into a board allows the AFU developer to focus on their workload needs.
+Intel® OFS for Intel® Stratix 10® FPGA provides the following tools for rapid AFU development:

 - Scripts for both compilation setup
-- Integration with Open Programmable Acceleration Engine (<span title='Open Programmable Acceleration Engine Software Development Kit, A collection of libraries and tools to facilitate the development of software applications and accelerators using OPAE.'>**OPAE** </span>) SDK for rapid software development for your <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> application
+- Integration with Open Programmable Acceleration Engine (OPAE) SDK for rapid software development for your AFU application

-Please notice that the <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> region consists of both static and <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span>-able logic in the above block diagram.
-Creating <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> logic for the static region is described in [***Intel® FPGA Interface Manager Developer Guide: Open Stack for Intel® Stratix 10®***](https://github.com/OFS/ofs.github.io/blob/main/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md).
-This guide covers logic in the <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> Main (PR) region.
+Please notice that the AFU region consists of both static and PR logic in the above block diagram.
+Creating AFU logic for the static region is described in [Intel® FPGA Interface Manager Developer Guide: Open Stack for Intel® Stratix 10®] .
+This guide covers logic in the AFU Main (PR) region.

 ## 1.1 Document Organization